VIPoma: Treatment

 The first goal of treatment is to correct dehydration.
-Fluids are often given through a vein (intravenous fluids) to replace fluids lost in diarrhea.
+Fluids are often given intravenously to replace those lost during diarrhea.
 The next goal is to slow the diarrhea.
-Some medications can help control diarrhea.
-Octreotide, which is a human-made form of the natural hormone somatostatin, blocks the action of VIP.
+Some medications can help control it.
+Octreotide, an artificially synthesized form of somatostatin (a naturally occurring hormone), blocks the action of VIP.

 The best chance for a cure is surgery to remove the tumor.
-If the tumor has not spread to other organs, surgery can often cure the condition.
+If the tumor has not spread to other organs, surgery can often achieve this.